Whether or not you personally give any weight to superstitions, it may pay to consider them if you are buying or selling a property.

 - Friday the 13th is a day that superstitious people avoid doing anything significant due to the belief that the day is cursed and a source of ill fortune – so don’t host an auction on that day!

 - Saturdays are unlucky in Indian culture as it is associated with the god Shani (Saturn) and is associated with the crow in Hindu mythology.
 The superstitions associated with Saturday have led to a saying, “Saturday, the day of hopeless people.”
 This could make the traditional day for open houses a bit tricky.

 - Deceased estates can be considered bad luck for people from a number of different cultures, including western cultures.
 While some think of a potential bargain, others can’t handle the idea of a dead body or spirit occupying the house.

 If you are looking to buy or sell and you aren’t superstitious, you have nothing to lose by being aware of these interesting cultural norms.

-You are now aware of some of the reasons why a property may be still on the market besides the usual structural, location or price concerns and although it may no influence your decisions, it could explain why a particular house, suburb or community is doing well (or not so well).
+You are now aware of some of the reasons why a property may be still on the market besides the usual structural, location, or price concerns and although it may not influence your decisions, it could explain why a particular house, suburb or community is doing well (or not so well).

 Ultimately, it is important to note that nothing can beat good research and preparation when it comes to buying or selling a home.